bailey27/cppcryptfs/INSTALL.md

 Dokany
 ------
-Unless you want to develop or debug Dokany, you should just install the Dokany release binaries from here.
+Unless you want to develop or debug Dokany, you should just install one of the Dokany release binaries from here.

 https://github.com/dokan-dev/dokany/releases